Spay and neuter: why is it important to "fix" your pet?

 We view spay/neuter as one of the keys to achieving our mission of ending the killing in the nation's shelters, and our work reflects that view.
 Here are just a few of the things Best Friends Animal Society is doing to increase the number of animals being spayed and neutered:

 - Operating spay/neuter clinics in L.A. and Utah that offer discounted prices.
-Read more about our regional programs in L.A., Salt Lake City, New York and Atlanta.
+Read more about our regional programs in Los Angeles, Salt Lake City, and New York City.

-- Promoting trap-neuter-return (TNR) of community cats through our cat initiatives.
+- Promoting trap-neuter-vaccinate-return (TNVR) of community cats through our cat initiatives.
 What is TNR and why is it important?
-Read FAQs about TNR.
+Read FAQs about TNVR.

 - Holding events in targeted communities to promote spaying and neutering of pit bull terriers.